QuantitativeBytes/qbRayTrace2/README.md

 git clone --recurse-submodules https://www.github.com/QuantitativeBytes/qbRayTrace2.git

 The code for the first 10 episodes is in a separate repository "qbRayTrace", where the code for each episode is in a different sub-folder.
 I did it this way to make it easier for people to follow the series.
-The code for episodes 11 and onwards will be here, in the "qbRayTrace2" repository and I will not be using seperate sub-folders for each episode.
+The code for episodes 11 and onwards will be here, in the "qbRayTrace2" repository and I will not be using separate sub-folders for each episode.
 As the project gets more complex, I thought that duplicating the code over and over again in each sub-folder would be too inefficient.

 This code is intended to be primarily for educational purposes and to be studied alongside the corresponding videos on the QuantitativeBytes YouTube channel.